• Skip to primary navigation

 Junk in the Trunk.

 This game is hilarious!
-With a kleenex box strapped around the waist, the participants had to try to get out the 8 ping pong balls just by movement.
-It was really funny to watch!
-We laughed so hard that it was difficult to keep the game going!
+With a tissue box strapped around the waist, the participants have to try to get out the 8 ping pong balls just by movement.

 Junk in the Trunk Minute to Win It Game